tiffin-filion/skillcrush/skillcrush_jubilee_project/README.md

 # jubilee project
 This is a Skillcrush project.
-I was given a psd, jpg as well as directions to create this from the PSD.
+I was given a psd, jpg as well as directions to create this from a PSD.
 ![Wireframe](./design%20files/skillcrush-student-site-annotated.png)